joshjriley/crud-php/aa-dev-notes.md

 ## TODO
-- sort by number if col is numeric
 - compact view option (ie one line with cutoffs, click to expand)
 - quick search links (defined in config)
 - Utilize GET for custom queries